 (i) Expensive Fees

-While the part-time course in any University is usually affordable.
-If, however, students opt for private institutes, or embassy cultural center, they will have to shell out Rs 2-3 lakh for 2-3 year courses in various private language centers.
+Assume students opt for private institutes or embassy cultural centers.
+In that situation, they will have to shell out Rs 2-3 lakh for 2-3 year courses in various private language centers.

 (ii) You still need a degree

-You will earn a certificate or diploma at the end of the course or at least Certificate of Completion or Attendance.
-However, Only Colleges and Universities can offer Language degrees.
+You will earn a certificate or diploma at the end of the course or at least a certificate of completion or attendance.

-But those who are just 12th passed or want to study a Master’s degree, have to pursue two courses at the same time.
-A degree-level course and a professional language course.
+But those who are just 12th passed or want to study for a Master’s degree have to pursue two courses simultaneously.
+A degree-level program and a professional language course.

 Career Options and Job Opportunities

 These days, in almost every profession, knowledge of foreign languages is a requisite skill and highly-desired asset on any CV.

-Exposure to another culture through its language will position you more favorably for success in your career, whatever career you may choose.
+Exposure to another culture through its language will position you more favorably for your career, whatever career you may choose.

-Additionally, you can also find employment opportunities in an international organization, research agency or jobs in foreign embassies.
+Additionally, you can also find employment opportunities in an international organization, research agency, or jobs in foreign embassies.

 Salary and Remuneration

-Whereas a writer and translators can charge anything like Rs.
+Whereas a writer and translator can charge anything like Rs.
 1000 to Rs.
 1500 per page.
-Freelancers also draw based on the projects they receive.
+Freelancer linguists also draw based on the projects they receive.

 If you’re working in a different field, proficiency in a foreign language can add extra salary and perks.

 Language proficiency is extremely valuable.
 One should always aim for high-level competence in the language concerned to enhance the employment probabilities across the globe.

-Selecting a career option after 12th is one of the big decisions in a student’s life; thus, it must be made wisely after due diligence and proper understanding of the field.
+Selecting a career option after 12th is one of the big decisions in a student’s life.
+Thus, it must be made wisely after due diligence and proper understanding of the field.

 If you want to set yourself apart and boost job prospects, knowledge of foreign languages will open a new world of possibilities.